jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The apprentice knelt and drew in the dirt.
 He sketched my field's irregular shape, then drew lines inside it, breaking it into triangles and rectangles.

 "Break it into simple shapes," he said.
-"This triangle—base times height.
+"This triangle—base times height, then halved.
 This rectangle—length times width.
 Add the pieces."

 He wrote numbers beside each shape, then summed them.
-"One hundred eight."
+"One thousand eighty."

 Then he drew the compensation plot.
 A clean rectangle.
-"Eighteen times six.
-Also one hundred eight."
+"Sixty times eighteen.
+Also one thousand eighty."

 "Always the same?"